 Keeping clients and servers updated is one of the basic rules of Information Technology.
-There are many ways to update computers, depends by the dimension of your company.
-At the end of all, there are three possibilities:
+There are many ways to update computers depending on the dimension of your company.
+In the end, there are three possibilities:

 - Managed with default Windows Update

 The last one is used by medium-large companies because System Center Configuration Manager is not only a patch manager but is also a full platform to administer the entire IT infrastructure.
 In this article we will see how to manage clients and servers with WSUS.